corda/corda-docs/content/en/docs/cenm/1.3/network-map-overview.md

 be used to supplement or replace the HTTP network map.
 If the same node is advertised through both mechanisms then the latest one is taken.

-On startup the node generates its own signed node info file, filename of the format `nodeInfo-${hash}`.
+On start-up the node generates its own signed node info file, filename of the format `nodeInfo-${hash}`.
 It can also be generated using the `--just-generate-node-info` command line flag without starting the node.
 To create a simple network without the HTTP Network Map Service simply place this file in the `additional-node-infos` directory of every node that’s part of this network.
 For example, a simple way to do this is to use rsync.